Royal Caribbean is making changes to avoid Hurricane Milton.

 Milton expected to be a major hurricane

-As of 8am Sunday, Milton is about 860 miles west-southwest of Tampa and has strengthened with winds now sustained at 60 mph with a forward motion to the east at 5 mph.
+As of Monday morning, Milton is about 735 miles southwest of Tampa with winds now sustained at 150 mph with a forward motion to the east-southeast at 8 mph.

 Most cruises depart on weekends, and the storm should be impacting Florida between Wednesday and Thursday.

-The storm is forecast to remain a Category 3 storm when it is nears landfall on the west coast of Florida on Wednesday afternoon.
+The storm is forecast to possibly reach Category 5 before making landfall on the west coast of Florida on Wednesday afternoon.

 Models are not in agreement yet which part of Florida will be directly in the path of the storm.
-While Florida is in the cone of probability, it will take another day to have a better sense of where it will end up.
+But it appears all but certain to be a problem for Central Florida.

 Mr. Setzer wrote on X/Twitter, "The cone represents where the center is expected to track 2/3’s of the time.
 Because the system is still coming together there may be some larger track shifts, especially at days 4 and 5.
 It’s not impossible but also lot highly likely."